wheeldogg/jekyll-nuritas-presentation/_site/0000/01/02/career_history.md

 Example projects

-- Haproxy log file analytics <!-- .element: class="fragment" -->
+- Haproxy log file analytics: <!-- .element: class="fragment" -->
  - Setup processes in MongoDB, later Google Bigquery.
 Using granular data (website sessions) for determining how users interact with the platform (matchbook.com).
  - An example purpose was to help the marketing team understand uptake of promotions (Customers using the Apple watch app for example).
 - Contribute to the development of an R package for internal data analytics. <!-- .element: class="fragment" -->